-Katie manages and oversees the operations, marketing and accounting at TAC.
+Katie manages and oversees the operations, marketing and bookkeeping at TAC.
 In addition to previously managing the operations for a small international travel company, Katie has experience working with different populations teaching Environmental Education and Home Health in California as well as abroad.

 She holds WFR, CPR and First Aid Instructor, and Avalanche Level I certifications.

-Favorite Adventure Trip: Scuba diving in the Galapagos Islands with my husband
+Favorite Adventure Trip: Scuba diving in the Galapagos Islands with my husband.

-Favorite TAC Trip: Thunderbird Lodge Kayak Tour and Lodge to Lodge Kayak
+Favorite TAC Trip: Thunderbird Lodge Kayak Tour and Lodge to Lodge Kayak.